guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 	vpc = module.aws_vpc.vpc_main.id
 }
 ```

+>Modules outputs are the only supported way for users to get information about the resources that have been configured within a child module.

 To view the outputs returned by any module and their values, the `console` command be used for it.